Alexander Hamilton: Congress and the army

 Hamilton suggested using the Army's claims to prevail upon the states for the proposed national funding system.
 The Morrises and Hamilton contacted General Henry Knox to suggest he and the officers defy civil authority, at least by not disbanding if the army were not satisfied.
 Hamilton wrote Washington to suggest that Hamilton covertly "take direction" of the officers' efforts to secure redress, to secure continental funding but keep the army within the limits of moderation.
 Washington wrote Hamilton back, declining to introduce the army.
 After the crisis had ended, Washington warned of the dangers of using the army as leverage to gain support for the national funding plan.

 On March 15, Washington defused the Newburgh situation by addressing the officers personally.
 Congress ordered the Army officially disbanded in April 1783.
 In the same month, Congress passed a new measure for a 25-year impost—which Hamilton voted against—that again required the consent of all the states; it also approved a commutation of the officers' pensions to five years of full pay.
 Rhode Island again opposed these provisions, and Hamilton's robust assertions of national prerogatives in his previous letter were widely held to be excessive.

 In June 1783, a different group of disgruntled soldiers from Lancaster, Pennsylvania, sent Congress a petition demanding their back pay.
 When they began to march toward Philadelphia, Congress charged Hamilton and two others with intercepting the mob.
 Hamilton requested militia from Pennsylvania's Supreme Executive Council, but was turned down.
 Hamilton instructed Assistant Secretary of War William Jackson to intercept the men.
 Jackson was unsuccessful.
 The mob arrived in Philadelphia, and the soldiers proceeded to harangue Congress for their pay.
 Hamilton argued that Congress ought to adjourn to Princeton, New Jersey.
 Congress agreed, and relocated there.
-Frustrated with the weakness of the central government, Hamilton while in Princeton, drafted a call to revise the Articles of Confederation.
+Frustrated with the weakness of the national government, Hamilton while in Princeton, drafted a call to revise the Articles of Confederation.
 This resolution contained many features of the future Constitution of the United States, including a strong federal government with the ability to collect taxes and raise an army.
 It also included the separation of powers into the legislative, executive, and judicial branches.